-Julien Hernandez develops a distinctive and complex visual vocabulary mainly incorporating geometric shapes, irregular lines and graffiti patterns.
+Julien Herz develops a distinctive and complex visual vocabulary mainly incorporating geometric shapes, irregular lines and graffiti patterns.
 He constructs an abstract system that derives from daily motifs and reveals a more personal story-telling on canvas.
-Although many times abstract visualizations rely on more impulsive gestures or thoughts, Hernandez’s paintings might take form from both improvisation and planned action.
+Although many times abstract visualizations rely on more impulsive gestures or thoughts, Herz’s paintings might take form from both improvisation and planned action.
 The artist deals with abstraction as an intrinsic part of his creative process and incorporates more practical guidelines to set up his vague visualizations.
 Squares of colours, motifs of repetition, and spiral brush strokes are displayed into an organized framework conveying creative efficiency and vague consistency.

 Words: Yannis Kostarias

 Different forms of abstraction co-exist on the same canvas expressing painterly expertise; more obscure abstractions set up a balanced and subtle dialogue with minimalistic arrangements bringing up the multidimensional character of his paintings.
-Abstraction within another abstraction shapes an ongoing and remarkable interplay in Hernandez’s artistry.
+Abstraction within another abstraction shapes an ongoing and remarkable interplay in Herz’s artistry.
 Signs of gestural abstraction strikingly slide into graffiti-rendered techniques while additional geometric shapes, one within another, complete his painting crossroad puzzle.
 Continuing this artistic realm, the artist juxtaposes spray-painted forms and blocks with figurative representations.
 Each time his chromatic palette coherently characterises his painting series with hues and hints that smoothly shape his painting results.

-In his recent body of work, such as Confinement as well as earlier painting series, Hernandez constructs his ideas on dividing into smaller working fields.
+In his recent body of work, such as Confinement as well as earlier painting series, Herz constructs his ideas on dividing into smaller working fields.
 In these divided spaces, as if they are wall tiles, the artist’s manifold patterns envisage a united art piece, reminiscent of a collage, made by contradictory techniques and motives.
 Fixed imperfection, occasional or nonchalant marks and faded colours on big canvases do not apply on the artist’s imagery.
 On the contrary, a more concerned style and well-planned gestures dominate his compositions whether they are abstract or not.
 His work cannot be considered uncomplicated, but it is imbued by a gestural mystery.
 Abstract art often does not seem directly comprehensible by the viewers and therefore his aesthetics lead to non-effortless interpretations.

 Can you tell us about the process of making your work?